IBM-Bluemix-Docs/security-advisor/what-are-insights.md

 Collected and analyzed Activity Tracker information includes:

-* The IP address of the inititater of the API call
+* The IP address of the initiator of the API call
 * The user that authenticated
 * The activity type
 * The activity result